IBM/aspera-cli/docs/README.md

   It has no `docroot` but has at least one file restriction (for testing, one can use `*` to accept creation of an access key with any storage root path).
   See the Aspera HSTS documentation.

-- If Cloud Pak for integration is used, then the node admin is created automatically.
+- If Cloud Pak for Integration is used, then the node admin is created automatically.

 - If Aspera on Cloud or ATS is used, then the SaaS API for access key creation is used.